PRATAP-KUMAR/focal_gdm3_complete_hack/README.md

 # Recovery from fatal errors or to go back to default theme..
 either from desktop or from tty.. run the below command with root previliges..

-`update-alternatives --quiet --set gdm3-theme.gresource /usr/share/gnome-shell/theme/Yaru/gnome-shell-theme.gresource` and then logout/reboot is required.
+`update-alternatives --set gdm3-theme.gresource /usr/share/gnome-shell/theme/Yaru/gnome-shell-theme.gresource` and then logout/reboot is required.